Every year we offer a limited number of exciting work placements throughout the zoo.

 Please note that all placements are voluntary and unpaid.

-We offer a number of places to Year 10 students from local high schools from March to July in the following departments: Catering, Retail, Guest Experience and Membership & Adoptions.
+Each year we offer a number of places to Year 10 students from local high schools, between February to July in the following departments: Food & Beverage, Retail, Guest Experience and Membership & Adoptions.
+More information about each of the departments is provided below.

 We have 3 main restaurants – Bembé, June’s Pavilion and Manado Street Kitchen, selling a range of meals including pizza, pasta, deli sandwiches, gourmet burgers, fish & chips, and South-East Asian inspired rice and noodle dishes.
 We have a number of coffee shops and kiosks offering our own brand SHUKA coffee and a range of fresh sandwiches and cakes.
-Finally we have Oakfield Manor, which has its own pub and is a popular wedding venue.
+Finally we have The Oakfield, a contemporary pub in the heart of the zoo.

 Students will assist with the presentation of pre-wrapped food and drinks (e.g. sandwiches, salads, sweets etc.), and help with clearing tables, cleaning floors and dishwasher operation.
 Students will also have the opportunity to interact with our visitors and learn about the importance of good customer care.